Pila, Laguna: Archaeology

 Esso Standard Philippines and Elizalde Family Project funded an archaeological project along Laguna de Bay.
-It was supervised by Dr. Robert Fox and Mr. Avelino Legaspi of the Anthropology Department of the National Museum.
+It was supervised by Dr. Robert Fox and Avelino Legaspi of the Anthropology Department of the National Museum.

 In total, there were ten excavations from May to October 1967.
 Talim Island, Balibago, and Rizal were the first to be excavated.
 It was followed by Pinagbayanan and Bagong Pook.
 Pila and Lumban were the last site to be excavated.
 Three of the four sites mentioned exposed 153 graves aging from the 12th to 15th century.

 Access to trade

 As a place situated along Laguna de Bay, Pila was an accessible area for foreign trade.
 Vessels filled with merchants carrying goods and services traded with the locals for their products.

 Since Laguna de Bay is connected to Manila Bay, the geographical area covered by the trade before was wide.

 The items retrieved from the area were of very good quality and expensive looking.
 This indicates that the people that once lived in Pila were wealthy.